bonvee-99/ufc-world/README.md

 - As a user I want to be able to see all the fighters and recent matches in a weight class
 - As a user I want to be able to make two fighters of my own choosing (or two random ones) fight

+- As a user I want to be able to save the state of the UFC world.
+This will save the randomly generated fighters created when you start a new world, any fighters you create, any fights you add, and the corresponding stats the fights change.
+- As a user I want to be able to load a previously saved file and continue from there.